Modi Virus More Dangerous Than Corona: IOK People - UrduPoint

 Modi Virus More Dangerous Than Corona: IOK People

+The people in Indian Occupied Kashmir have said that lockdown might be new to the world, but people of the Kashmir Valley are continuously under a state of constant lockdown from the past seven months

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Mar, 2020 ) :The people on Sunday said that lockdown might be new to the world, but people of the territory are under a state of constant lockdown from the past seven months.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Mar, 2020 ) :The people in Indian Occupied Kashmir have said that lockdown might be new to the world, but people of the Kashmir Valley are continuously under a state of constant lockdown from the past seven months.

-The locals while talking to media in Srinagar said that the world had turned a blind eye to the miseries of the Kashmiris, but was now facing almost the same situation, Kashmir Media Service reported.
+According to Kashmir Media Service, the locals talking to media in Srinagar said that the world had turned a blind eye to the miseries of the Kashmiris, but was now facing almost the same situation.

 "The world is suffering from coronavirus which will be finished in few months, but Kashmiris are facing Modi virus," said a resident of Srinagar.
 "Narendra Modi virus has converted entire IOK into the world's largest prison," he added.